App-vNext/Polly/src/Polly.Core/README.md

 - [ResilienceStrategyBuilder](ResilienceStrategyBuilder.cs): Used to create resilience strategies that can execute all types of callbacks.
 In general, these strategies only handle exceptions.
 - [ResilienceStrategyBuilder<T>](ResilienceStrategyBuilder.TResult.cs): Used to create generic resilience strategies that can only execute callbacks that return the same result type.
 - [ResilienceStrategyBuilderBase](ResilienceStrategyBuilderBase.cs): The base class for both builders above.
-You can use is as a target for strategy extension that work for both builders above.
+You can use it as a target for strategy extensions that work for both builders above.

 To create a strategy or pipeline of strategies you chain various extensions for `ResilienceStrategyBuilder` followed by the `Build` call: